mathematicator-core/numbers/README.md

 ## Idea

-Imagine you want store lot's of number types exactly.
+Imagine you want store lots of number types exactly.
 For instance integers, fractions and user inputs (automatically normalized!).

 Entity `SmartNumber` can storage all your numbers safely.

+## Features

+- SmartNumber
+- Fraction
+- MathLatexBuilder

 ## Contribution